Zimil-Patel/Zimil-Patel/README.md

 -> Hey there!
 I'm Zimil Patel, a coding enthusiast ;<br>
 -> Currently pursuing my MCA, I hold a BCA degree and a passion for crafting innovative solutions with code ;<br>
 -> My creativity comes to life through Android apps, sculpted using Android Studio—combining Java, XML, and the FirebaseDatabase ;<br>
--> Proficient in C, C++, and Java, I'm on an adventure to master the art of Flutter, as I believe in the power of versatile programming languages.
+-> Proficient in C, C++, and dart, I'm on an adventure to master the art of Flutter, as I believe in the power of versatile programming languages.
 Adapting is my superpower ;<br>

 * ✉️  You can contact me at [patelzimil2310@gmail.com](mailto:patelzimil2310@gmail.com)
 * 🧠  I'm learning Application Development (Flutter)